 - Go to Pages > All Pages and use the admin bar language switcher to view the pages that belong to a given language;

 - You will see a warning.
 Press the “Edit anyway” button;

 - Input the missing translations by hand and hit the “Update” button to save the changes.

 Both Crocoblock and WPML development teams are aware of this issue and working on fixing it.

-Concerning meta fields, bear in mind that you do not want to change any Field attributes except for Label.
-If you alter anything else, chances are your website won’t be working properly.
-Go to WPML > String Translation and select “Jet Engine Admin Labels” as a preferred domain.
-You’ll be shown the components subject to translation.
-To translate them, press the “+” icon and input the translation manually.
+Concerning meta fields, remember that you do not want to change any Field attributes except the Label.
+If you alter anything else, chances are the website won’t be working correctly.

 How to Translate Taxonomies

 For starters, go to WPML > Settings.
 Scroll down to Taxonomies Translation and make the ones you need translatable.
 Press the “Save” button.